huggingface/diffusers/examples/textual_inversion/README.md

 pip install .
 ```

-Then cd in the example folder  and run
+Then cd in the example folder and run:
 ```bash
 pip install -r requirements.txt
 ```

-And initialize an [🤗Accelerate](https://github.com/huggingface/accelerate/) environment with:
+And initialize an [🤗 Accelerate](https://github.com/huggingface/accelerate/) environment with:

 ```bash
 accelerate config